united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/installation/flatcar-installation-bare-metal.md

    different way of booting from USB, so you need to consult the documentation of your device.
 2. Accept the License.
 3. Select the correct network settings.
-If you are unsure, select DHCP.
+If you are unsure, select DHCP, but keep in mind that a static IP address is strongly recommended.
 4. Select the correct drive to install Flatcar Linux on.
 If you are unsure, check the [troubleshooting section](#drive).
 5. Check that the installation settings are correct and press `Confirm` to start